Updated: Oct 7, 2021

 To CC or not to CC, that is the question.
 It’s a good practice to ask yourself, “Will everyone listed in CC benefit from this knowledge?”
 If the answer is no, then get more specific and find out who exactly you need to include.

 Sharing is, sometimes but not always, caring.
 Remember to BCC when you need to respect the privacy of the individuals involved.
 Not everyone wants their address shared with your contacts list.
-Keep in mind that if they Reply-All, it will include everyone who was not BCC’d on the email distribution list as well.
+Keep in mind that if they Reply-All, it will not include everyone who was BCC’d on the email distribution list as well.
 So if you need to make sure that sensitive information is not replied back to, it may be better to forward the email to those recipients separately.

 TIP: Add the email address last, to prevent from sending accidentally.
 We know we’ve all done this and subsequently experienced a mini heart attack.